yunuse0/Disaster-Management/README.md

 ---

-## Explanatory Videos
+## Screenshots
-You can find them in the /videos directory.
+You can find them in the /screenshots directory.

 ---